T1D & Autoimmune Arthritis

-Like Type 1 diabetes, rheumatoid arthritis and other autoimmune arthritis types are caused by an autoimmune attack in the body.
-This similarity means that arthritis and diabetes are risk factors for each other; 47% of adults with Type 2 and Type 1 diabetes have arthritis (arthritis.org).
-According to a recent study in the Journal of Diabetes and Its Complications, women with T1D are far more likely to also develop rheumatic diseases including rheumatoid arthritis than men – 3 times more likely, in fact.
+Like type 1 diabetes, rheumatoid arthritis and other autoimmune arthritis types are caused by an autoimmune attack in the body.
+This similarity means that arthritis and diabetes are risk factors for each other; 47 percent of adults with type 2 and type 1 diabetes have arthritis (arthritis.org).
+According to a recent study in the Journal of Diabetes and Its Complications, women with type 1 diabetes (T1D) are far more likely to also develop rheumatic diseases including rheumatoid arthritis than men—three times more likely, in fact.
 One explanation for this is that both of these autoimmune diseases have genetic risk factors, and these risk factors may overlap.

 Signs and Symptoms of Rheumatoid Arthritis:

 - Joint pain, tenderness, swelling, redness, or warmth

 - Lost range of motion or function in joints